Freshwater eel poaching and smuggling

+Endangerment

+The endangerment of freshwater eels is a crisis driven by a combination of biological vulnerability and intense human demand.

+Global populations of freshwater species have declined by an average of 84% since 1970 according to the World Wildlife Fund (WWF).
+The European eel is currently listed as "Critically Endangered" by the IUCN, while the Japanese eel and the American eel also face threats.

+A primary factor in their endangerment is their unique life cycle, which as mentioned above, has not yet been closed in captivity on a commercial scale.
+Consequently, the global aquaculture industry relies entirely on wild-caught juvenile eels.
+This creates a bottleneck where demand for food directly depletes wild stocks.
+The decline is further exacerbated by habitat loss, pollution, and climate change, but the thriving illegal trade remains a critical contributor.
+Despite legislations put in place mentioned below, they continue to be trafficked to Asia to meet consumer demand.

 Legislation

 The EU placed a ban on import and export of European eels in 2010.

 In the US, the only states that are allowed to harvest glass eels are Maine and South Carolina, though Maine is the only one reporting a significant harvest.
 Market price for glass eels "has risen to more than $2,000 per pound, although in 2014 prices were recorded between $400 and $650 per pound."

-In Japan, the Japanese eel is protected under CITES and harvest is illegal.
-On 4 December 2020, Japan's The National Diet placed a "ban [on] the importation of illegal, unreported, and unregulated (IUU) seafood."
+In Japan, on 4 December 2020, Japan's The National Diet placed a "ban [on] the importation of illegal, unreported, and unregulated (IUU) seafood."
 Japan's Fisheries Agency is planning on raising the fine for smuggling of glass eels "from ¥100,000 to ¥30 million starting in 2023, in a bid to stem a source of funding of organized crime syndicates" and increasing the "maximum period of imprisonment for glass eel poaching...[from] six months to three years."